 As we already discussed, in Verse-Chorus songs it’s highly common for the few bars before the Chorus to build and create anticipation.
 Usually this is done by adding to the texture and using harmonies that are more unusual or unstable.
 Often the lyric starts to take a new direction too, to signal that something different is coming up.

-Including a Pre-Chorus expands the cycle into a three-part affair, but the principle of leading up to a central Chorus remains the same.
+Including a Pre-Chorus expands the cycle into a three-part thing, but the principle of leading up to a central Chorus remains the same.
 Here’s how it might look:

 The Pre-Chorus may also appear after the Bridge to build into the final Chorus:

-An example with a clear Pre-Chorus (but no bridge) is Oasis’s Wonderwall: hear how the lyric changes subject and the texture moves up a notch at ‘All the roads…’.
+For a real-life song with a clear Pre-Chorus (but no bridge) you can check out Oasis’s Wonderwall: hear how the lyric changes subject and the texture moves up a notch at ‘All the roads…’.

 The above structures form the backbone of the vast majority of Verse-Chorus songs.
 But like all good backbones, there are ribs sticking out side to side which enhance their basic function.
 Or whatever.
 Common additional sections include Intros, Outros and Instrumentals.